Assistant Coach -- REVOLUTION II

 In 2016, Santos served as head coach of Kokomo Mantis FC of the Premier Development League.
 In their lone season, Santos led Mantis FC to a 4-6-4 record and fourth place finish in the Heartland Division of the PDL's Central Conference.

 Beginning in 2009, Santos oversaw youth instruction as director of the Marquette University Soccer School, as well as assisted with on-field training of Marquette student-athletes.
-He also created the first youth futsal league in the Milwaukee area, which has grown to over 40 teams and 450 youth players.
+He also created the first youth futsal league in the Milwaukee area, which has grown to over 70 teams and 750 youth players.

-Prior to coaching at Marquette, Santos served as an assistant coach for the Thunder Bay Chill of the USL Premier Development League from 2006-08.
-While with the Chill, Santos was involved with executing training sessions, game analysis, recruitment of players, overseeing youth players, and team administration.
+Prior to coaching at Marquette, Santos served as an assistant for the Thunder Bay Chill of the USL Premier Development League from 2006-08.
+While with the Chill, Santos was involved with executing training sessions, game analysis, and recruitment of players, overseeing youth players and team administration.
 In his first year with the Chill, Santos played a part in turning around a team that finished 2-11-3 the previous year to a 10-3-3 record, claiming the Heartland Division championship.